-Working with blood is very sticky, messy and oodles of fun.
+Working with fake blood is very sticky, messy and oodles of fun.
 So, here are some things to consider when working with the gloopy red stuff to create realistic effects and injuries.
 We also list some basic recipes to make blood effects of your own.
 Blood makeup tips for the vampire in all of us.

 WARNING: we use images of blood (real and fake) and minor injuries to illustrate this post.